What is Encapsulation Carpet Cleaning?

-They complain that their carpets get dirty again very quick!
+They complain that their carpets get dirty again very quickly!
 The culprit is usually due to the left-behind sticky residue!

 A well-formulated encap will crystallize.
 It can then be removed during routine vacuuming.
 A carpet cleaned with an excellent encap product will stay cleaner, longer too.

-What’s the bottom line?
+So, what’s the bottom line?

-· Place a small drop of dish detergent (sticky residue) in the bottom of a shallow dish or saucer.
+- Place a small drop of dish detergent (sticky residue) in the bottom of a shallow dish or saucer.
 Using artificial maple syrup (sticky residue) is another test option.

-· Pour a lot of black pepper over the dried detergent/encap mixture.
+- Pour a lot of black pepper over the dried detergent/encap mixture.

 - Immediately dump the pepper off the dried mixture.
 To eliminate static cling, give it a quick hard blow.